G4te-Keep3r/thermostat/README.md

 to get grafana to play nice, there are 2 datetime columns-local and utc (recordDT and utccol).
 The way it is currently done, you have to update tzoffset twice a year.
 [INSERT RANT HERE ABOUT THE INSANTY OF STILL CHANGING CLOCKS]

-you will need to run '''set global time_zone='+00:00';''' from mysql console as well
+<del>you will need to run '''set global time_zone='+00:00';''' from mysql console as well<del>

+To fix timezone issues, add the following to /etc/mysql/conf.d/mysql.cnf init_command="set global time_zone='+00:00'"

+Without that being in cnf, it is messed up with every reboot.

 # MAIN TODOs